SRGSSR/playsrg-playfff/docs/DEEP_LINK.md

 Function is: `parseForPlayApp(scheme, hostname, pathname, queryParams, anchor, supportedAppHostnames)`:

 * Parameters: the web url to parse, splitted in variables.
 * `supportedAppHostnames`: an optional array to share the supported application url hostnames.
-Required to support the new `micropage` hostname conversion.
+Required to support the new `micropage` or `page` hostnames conversion.
 * It returns an application url, conform to [Play iOS application URL](https://github.com/SRGSSR/playsrg-apple/blob/develop/docs/CUSTOM_URLS_AND_UNIVERSAL_LINKS.md) and [Play Android custom URL](https://github.com/SRGSSR/playsrg-android/blob/main/doc/schemeUrl.md) specifications.
+* An optional `preview=true` query parameter can be added to the returned application url.
+It's related to PAC (Play Application Configuration) and it's used to have a preview of the content page.
 * If the JS script returns the `unsupported` hostname, the application can share it to the server using [the POST API](README.md#deep-link).

 ## Get updated